GeoscienceAustralia/stormwavecluster/README.md

 of source data, etc.).

 It is provided here to be useful as:

 * a source of examples using routines in ./R, which are more generic
 * an example analysis which can be adapted to another site by an experienced user
 * a demonstration of using R for modelling of storm wave statistics
+* to make our work more reproducible and transparent

 **Bugs, maintainence and contributions**